Fitzy1293/redditsfinder/README.md

 # How to use
 If you did the full linux install. `redditsfinder[redditUsername]` \
-If you only ran the first linux command or are on Windows or Mac. `python3 push.py [redditUsername]` Make sure you're in the reddtsfinder directory for this way.\
+If you only ran the first linux command or are on Windows or Mac. `python3 push.py [redditUsername]` \
+Make sure you're in the reddtsfinder directory for the python interpreter way.

 **Example terminal output**\
 ![Alt text](images/runScript.png?raw=true "Optional Title")